Tina Ayers, Ph.D

 plants of Oak Creek Canyon and the Red Rocks area of the Verde Valley, Arizona.

-He is also currently working in collaboration with Glenn Rink on a revision of Carex for Arizona
+He is also currently working in collaboration with Glenn Rink on revisions of the Cyperaceae and Juncaceae for Arizona and New Mexico.

 Gisela Kluwin, P.T.,